 Are Redwings common in UK?

 Migrant Redwings are common in the winter months in many areas of the UK as they search for food, and in very cold spells will readily come into gardens to feed on berries from shrubs such as Pyracantha.
 They will also eat fallen apples on the ground.
+As a breeding species, Redwings are very rare in the UK with less than a 100 pairs in the north of Scotland.

 Where do Redwings go in the summer?